-3.1.3 INCLUSION: FOSTER A MORE INCLUSIVE SOCIETY (+)
+■ 3.1.3 INCLUSION: FOSTERING A MORE INCLUSIVE SOCIETY (+)

 Inequalities continue to grow globally as reflected in the numerous national movements around social, environmental or identity issues.
-They have been amplified by the Covid-19 pandemic, the war in Ukraine, inflation, and the impact of climate change.
+They have been amplified by the combination of various disruptions such as the Covid pandemic, the war in Ukraine, inflation, and the impact of climate change.